 I work on environment, climate and energy policy and politics.
 In particular, I look at the relationship between the citizen and state in climate governance.

-I run the Climate Citizens project, which examines the role of public enagagement in energy and climate governance, and I hold a UKRI Future Leaders Fellowship.
+I run the Climate Citizens research group, which examines the role of public enagagement in energy and climate governance.
+I hold a UKRI Future Leaders Fellowship, and I am a Co-Investigator of the Energy Demand Research Centre.

 Professor in Energy & Climate Governance, Lancaster University